Local and Multi-Scale Strategies to Mitigate Exponential Concentration in Quantum Kernels: Results and analysis

 \paragraph{Upper-tail behavior (p95).} The p95 statistic (Appendix~\ref{app:supplementary_figures}, Fig.~\ref{fig:offdiag_p95_vs_d}) probes whether a small subset of pairs remains highly similar even when the median similarity collapses.
 We again observe a consistent ordering: baseline concentrates fastest, local concentrates slowest, and multi-scale is intermediate.
 Operationally, this suggests that locality mitigates not only the typical pairwise overlap (p50) but also the collapse of the similarity tail (p95), thereby preserving more heterogeneous pairwise structure.

-\paragraph{Spectral richness (effective rank).} Figure~\ref{fig:effrank_vs_d} reports the entropy-based effective rank of the kernel spectrum.
-As $d$ increases, the baseline kernel typically shows a strong reduction in $r_{\mathrm{eff}}$, reflecting spectral collapse toward a low-information geometry.
-Local kernels consistently maintain a richer spectrum (larger $r_{\mathrm{eff}}$), while multi-scale again tends to lie between baseline and local.
-In this setting, a larger $r_{\mathrm{eff}}$ indicates that spectral mass is spread across more directions in feature space, while a small $r_{\mathrm{eff}}$ indicates that the kernel is effectively close to low-rank or identity-like (few informative directions after centering/normalization).
-Although $r_{\mathrm{eff}}$ is a coarse summary, it aligns well with the concentration statistics: kernels with larger p50/p95 generally retain a flatter and more informative eigen-spectrum.
+\paragraph{Effective rank.} Figure~\ref{fig:effrank_vs_d} reports the entropy-based effective rank of the kernel spectrum.
+As $d$ increases, the baseline kernel consistently exhibits the highest $r_{\mathrm{eff}}$, reflecting a flatter normalized eigenvalue distribution.
+In contrast, the local kernel exhibits a lower $r_{\mathrm{eff}}$, whereas the multi-scale kernel tends to lie between the baseline and local constructions.
+This ordering differs from that observed for the off-diagonal statistics, showing that effective rank and off-diagonal concentration capture complementary aspects of the kernel geometry.
+In this setting, a larger $r_{\mathrm{eff}}$ indicates that spectral mass is distributed more uniformly across the eigenvalue spectrum, while a smaller $r_{\mathrm{eff}}$ indicates that spectral mass is concentrated in fewer dominant eigenvalues.
+Although $r_{\mathrm{eff}}$ is a coarse summary, it captures spectral diversity rather than kernel quality.

 \paragraph{Representative eigen-spectra (qualitative).} In addition to the effective-rank summary, Appendix~\ref{app:supplementary_figures} (Fig.~\ref{fig:spectra_examples_d12}) provides representative eigen-spectrum examples at a fixed feature dimension ($d=12$).
-A consistent qualitative signature is that the baseline kernel typically exhibits a noticeably steeper eigenvalue decay (more spectral mass in the leading eigenvalues), while local and multi-scale kernels distribute spectral mass more evenly; this pattern is aligned with the higher effective-rank values reported in Fig.~\ref{fig:effrank_vs_d}.
+A consistent qualitative signature is that the baseline kernel exhibits a flatter eigenvalue spectrum, whereas the local kernel allocates a larger fraction of the spectral mass to the leading eigenvalues, with the multi-scale kernel exhibiting intermediate behavior.
+This pattern is consistent with the effective-rank values reported in Fig.~\ref{fig:effrank_vs_d} and further illustrates that effective rank characterizes spectral diversity rather than kernel concentration.